nicoptere/SD-explorer/README.md

 you can write them inside the textareas or press the **randomize** button below to use the built in prompts list from [Prompt Parrot! 🦜](https://colab.research.google.com/drive/1GtyVgVCwnDfRvfsHbeU0AlG-SgQn1p8e?usp=sharing#scrollTo=gbfhp-raJgPH) to quickly check various styles and configs.

-the app works with a single 2D canvas and the draggable red rectangle is the "zone" that will be processed by Python. this allows for interesting and intuitive edition capabilities: start with an inference, then inptaint a larger area, then use image to image on portions of the resulting composition, rinse and repeat.
+the app works with a single 2D canvas and the draggable red rectangle is the "region" that will be processed by Python. this allows for interesting and intuitive edition capabilities: start with an inference, then inptaint a larger area, then use image to image on portions of the resulting composition, rinse and repeat.

 #### inference